-Children have SEND if they have difficulty which calls for special provision to be made for them e.g. which is additional to or different from differentiated curriculum plans.
-Hanbury First School regards pupils as having SEND if they:
+Students have SEND if they have difficulty which calls for special provision to be made for them e.g., which is additional to or different from differentiated curriculum plans.
+Hanbury C of E First School regards pupils as having SEND if they:

-- a) Have a significantly greater difficulty in learning than the majority of pupils of the same age. - b) Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age.
+a.
+Have a significantly greater difficulty in learning than the majority of pupils of the same age.

+b.
+Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age.